-University Data refers to data owned by or in the legal custody of the University, regardless of source.
-Personally-owned data stored on University devices is not considered University Data.
+University Data refers to data owned by or in the custody of the University.

 Classification of Data

 All University data is classified into levels of sensitivity to provide a basis for understanding and managing University data.
 Accurate classification provides the basis to apply an appropriate level of security to University data.
 These classifications of data take into account the legal protections (by statute or regulation), contractual agreements, ethical considerations, or strategic or proprietary worth.
 Data can also be classified as a result of the application of "prudent stewardship," where the best reason to protect the data is to reduce the possibility of harm to individuals or to the institution.